kyocen/caffe-windows-demo/README.md

 # caffe-windows-demo
 this is a caffe demo for windows.
 You can download this demo and run the exe to get a result.
-I put all required dll in this demo,so if your computer has a NVIDIA GPU this demo will run in GPU.if you do not has a computer with NVIDIA GPU,it will run in CPU.
+I put all required dll in this demo.

 Caution: